15 Email Etiquette Rules You Should Follow At Workplace

 ByNeelabja Adkuloo

-However, there are a few email etiquette rules that you can follow to avoid errors and create better professional emails that impress people on the other end.
+However, there are a few email etiquette for professionals to avoid errors and create better emails that impress people on the other end.

 What is email etiquette?

 Email etiquette is a crucial set of principles for socially and professionally acceptable email communication.
-It encompasses language, structure, grammar, and tone, varying based on the recipient and context, such as professional or personal emails.
+It encompasses language, structure, grammar, and tone, which vary depending on the recipient and context, such as professional or personal emails.

 Why is email etiquette important?

-Email etiquette helps communicate better and create strong relationships.
+Good email etiquette helps communicate better and create strong relationships.
 Speaking in person versus communicating over email is entirely different.
-One phrase in the wrong context could hurt your communications or brand.
+One phrase in the wrong context could lead to miscommunications which can hurt your brand.

-That's why following proper etiquette while writing emails is so important because it helps you convey your message clearly.
+That's why following proper email writing etiquette is so important because it helps you convey relevant information effectively.
 It also helps achieve the following:

 • Professionalism: Using proper email language, you and your organization will convey a professional image.

-• Efficiency: It helps you improve your communication skills.
-Emails which get to the point are much more effective than badly conveyed emails.
+• Efficiency: Emails that get to the point in providing necessary information are much more effective than badly conveyed emails.

-• Clarity of expression: Use appropriate tone to avoid being misunderstood or misinterpreted.
+• Clarity of expression: Using an appropriate tone will help you avoid being misunderstood or misinterpreted.

 • Protection from liability: Awareness of email stakes will protect you and your organization from costly lawsuits.

-To figure out how much email etiquette has changed, we conducted a survey using Google forms and sent it to several working professionals through social media and other platforms.
+To determine how much email etiquette has changed, we conducted a survey using Google Forms and sent it to several working professionals through social media and other platforms.

-Here, we'll share with you what we concluded from the survey results and how the etiquettes have changed.
+Here, we'll share with you what we concluded from the survey results and how the etiquette has changed.

-But with the emergence of more informal workplaces, there has been a blur between casual and professional etiquette.
+But, with the emergence of more informal workplaces, the line between casual and professional etiquette has blurred.

-When we surveyed a few working professionals, we found that nearly 46% of individuals find it appropriate to use casual salutations like "Hey all" and "Yo folks."
+When we surveyed a few working professionals, we found that nearly 46% of individuals find it a good idea to use casual salutations like "Hey all" and "Yo folks."

 Is it appropriate to use Yo folks or Hey all in emails?
 Yes (45.4%).
 No (36.4%), Maybe (18.2%)

-However, there are still many people who are uncomfortable with such casual greetings in a work environment.
-So if you wish to play it safe, you can use words like "Dear", "Hi", "Hello", etc., to address the person you are sending the email to.
+However, many people are still uncomfortable with such casual greetings in a work environment.
+So, if you wish to play it safe, you can use words like "Dear," "Hi," "Hello," etc., to address the person you are sending the email to.

-Nowadays, some people even send emails with no salutation in the email, and while this might work for some people, it's not for everyone, so it's best to play safe until you get the hang of your work culture.
+Nowadays, some people even send emails without a salutation, and while this might work for some people, it's not for everyone, so it's best to play safe until you get the hang of your work culture.

 Is it acceptable to use emojis in professional emails?
 Yes (45.4%), No (27.3%), Maybe (9.1%)